m-Py/anticlust/README.md

 Anticlustering
 ==============

-Anticlustering is used to create sets of elements that are as similar as possible (Späth 1986; Valev 1998).
+Anticlustering creates sets of elements that are as similar as possible (Späth 1986; Valev 1998).
 The better known twin of anticlustering is cluster analysis that is used to create sets where elements within each cluster are similar, but dissimilar from elements in other clusters.
 The `R` package `anticlust` provides functions to tackle anticlustering algorithmically.

 Installation
 ------------